Getting ready to board Aloha Airlines

 by Cathy Corcoran

-Way back in time, the year after I graduated from college, I took off for Hawaii with my boyfriend.
-He was going to graduate school at the University of Hawai, I’d take part time, and get a job.
+A long time tgo, in a galaxy far, far away., I took off for Hawaii with my boyfriend.
+He was going to graduate school at the University of Hawaii, I was going to take classes part time, and get a job.
+Hawaii was a very expensive place to live and we needed money.

 I dressed in a yellow and white floral minidress, and found the office of Hawaiian Improvement Corp in a little strip mall off Kalakaua Avenue.
-As soon as I walked in, I could tell I had the job.

 “What kind of home improvement products?”
 I asked.